EricssonResearch/dnt/doc/oam.md

 * Add `mep-start`, `mip` and `mep-stop` actions to the stream actions
 * optionally add OAM background commands in the config

 Multiple `oam` and `oam_eth` (or both) interfaces can be specified.
-By default, the first `oam` interface in name order is used.
+By default, the first `oam` interface in alphabetical order is used.

-The OAM CLI can be reached via `telnet` command to the address:port specified for the `oam_cmd` interface.
+The OAM CLI can be reached via `telnet` command to the address and port specified for the `oam_cmd` interface (default port is 8000).

 Examples and naming convention for the interface and command parameters can be found below.

 ## Naming convention

-For a self-explanatory configuration file and proper OAM operation, there are recommended naming rules.
+For a self-explanatory configuration file and proper OAM operation, these are the recommended naming rules.
 The naming is also important for [automatically generated OAM points](#automatic-mip-generation) discussed later.
 Note that the `mip`s will be automatically generated only if `AutoMIP` is specified for the replication/elimination object.